-The Libby app, by overdrive, is one of the essential apps you could have on your iPhone if you’re a bookworm.
-Along with a library card.
-The app works by connecting your iPhone to your library, from which you’ve got the card.
+The Libby app, by Overdrive, is one of the essential apps you could have on your iPhone if you’re a bookworm, along with a library card.
+The app connects your iPhone to your library, from which you’ve got the card.

 If you have a library membership/subscription, you must sign in using your library card/s.
 And you can read and access all the free ebooks and audiobooks available in the library.

 It most likely would be if you’re concerned about your library not being on the database.
 More than 40,000 libraries in around 40 countries with over 2 million ebooks, audiobooks, and videos connected to Overdrive’s catalog.

 Also Read: 10 Best Relaxation Apps To Calm Your Brain